 1 The commission shall have the power and authority and shall may perform the functions 2 and services as in this article prescribed and as otherwise provided by law.
-The commission shall 3 encourage and endeavor to bring about mutual understanding and respect among all racial, 4 religious, and ethnic groups within the state and shall strive to eliminate all discrimination in 5 employment and places of public accommodations by virtue of race, religion, color, national origin, 6 ancestry, sex, age, sexual orientation, gender identity, blindness, or handicap disability or familial 7 status and shall strive to eliminate all discrimination in the sale, purchase, lease, rental, or 8 financing of housing and other real property by virtue of race, religion, color, national origin, 9 ancestry, sex, age, sexual orientation, gender identity, blindness, handicap disability, or familial 10 status.
+The commission shall 3 encourage and endeavor to bring about mutual understanding and respect among all racial, 4 religious and ethnic groups within the state and shall strive to eliminate all discrimination in 5 employment and places of public accommodations by virtue of race, religion, color, national origin, 6 ancestry, sex, age, sexual orientation, gender identity, blindness, or handicap disability, or familial 7 status and shall strive to eliminate all discrimination in the sale, purchase, lease, rental or financing 8 of housing and other real property by virtue of race, religion, color, national origin, ancestry, sex, 9 sexual orientation, gender identity, blindness, handicap disability, or familial status.